Badman Review of Home Education

 Directly after the election in 2010 the new government scaled back the "Every Child Matters" agenda with its emphasis on the 5 outcomes.
-In March 2013 the Government published revised guidance Working Together to Safeguard Children Guidance, broadly in line with Eileen Munro's recommendations.

 First Year New Government 2010-11"We will consider whether changes need to be made to the existing arrangements, given the strong views expressed by both home educators and local authorities."
 Parliamentary Question Hansard November 8th 2010 "My hon.
 Friend now knows that we shall not proceed with the change in its present form...I am not yet convinced that the proposed change is the best way to address the concern.
 Therefore, we are considering other policy options."
 House of Commons 3rd Reading Education Bill May 11th 2011 "The Secretary of State has no plans to change the current arrangements for supporting parents of children with special educational needs who choose to home educate" Parliamentary Answer July 2011

 Towards the end of 2003 the Government published the Every Child Matters Green Paper which was followed in 2004 by the Children Act.
 From 2006 the Government talked of a consultation which would cover light touch changes to the monitoring of home education.
 Meanwhile at the close of 2006 the Education and Inspections Act introduced the duty to identify Children Missing Education.
 Initial guidance suggested that home educated children were not the target of this measure.
-During the parliamentary debates on the Education and Inspections Bill at the close of 2006 Lord Adonis rejected suggestions that a "right to education" should be enshrined positively in law and set out his reasons here and here The message does not seem to have filtered down to civil servants in the DfES who continued to make plans for changes to the registration and monitoring of home education right up to a meeting with the Minister on February 15th 2007.
+During the parliamentary debates on the Education and Inspections Bill at the close of 2006 Lord Adonis rejected suggestions that a "right to education" should be enshrined positively in law and set out his reasons here The message does not seem to have filtered down to civil servants in the DfES who continued to make plans for changes to the registration and monitoring of home education right up to a meeting with the Minister in February 2007.

 In May 2007 the Government officially dropped the light touch changes plans and instead launched a consultation on draft elective home education guidelines for local authorities.
 The guidelines were subsequently published in November 2007.
 In the Summer of 2008 the Government introduced plans to revise the guidance on Children Missing Education and at the beginning of 2009 the Government published revised CME guidance and simultaneously launched the Badman Review of Home Education.
 Graham Badman submitted his report to Secretary of State Ed Balls at the end of May 2009.